carlo98/tello-ai-features/README.md

 # tello-ai-tracker
 Autonomous tracker for Tello drones.
-It uses python 3.7 and [TelloPy](https://github.com/hanyazou/TelloPy).
+It works on python 3.7 and 3.6 and [TelloPy](https://github.com/hanyazou/TelloPy).
 The starting point is [Ubotica telloCV](https://github.com/Ubotica/telloCV), Nov 6 2018.

 Identifies a known face in the image, infers its smallest enclosing rectangle and keeps the face at the center of the image.